mpmpmpmp1/braze-docs/_docs/_partners/additional_channels_and_extensions/additional_channels/direct_mail/oppizi.md

 "zipCode" : "{{custom_attribute.${zipCode}}}",
 "state" : "{{custom_attribute.${state}}}"
 }
-}
 ```
+{% endraw %}

-**Step 3.
-Create a Direct Mail Workflow in Oppizi**
+### Step 3.
+Create a Direct Mail Workflow in Oppizi

-1. In Oppizi, go to **Direct Mail Workflow -> Create workflow**
+1. In Oppizi, go to **Direct Mail Workflow > Create workflow**
 2. Configure workflow details, including thresholds, waves, postcard format, and artwork.
 3. In the webhook details section, you’ll find a ready-to-use request body, including your workflow ID, that you can paste directly into Braze.

-**Step 4.
-Preview and test your request in Braze**
+### Step 4.
+Preview and test your request in Braze

 After adding your request body containing Oppizi’s workflow ID, preview the request and run a test to confirm successful setup.
 Once validated, you'll be ready to go with your automated direct mail campaigns.